csc2018/march-hols/assignments/05-arcade/readme.md

 ## Part 4

 ​Your observation in the previous part directly leads to a much more optimal solution to the problem, namely binary search.
-The game can end anytime between 0 to 10<sup>18</sup> seconds, so we maintain 2 variables, `l = 0` and `r = 1000000000000000000`, representing the starting and ending point of our search space.
+The game can end anytime between 0 to 10<sup>18</sup> seconds, so we maintain 2 variables, `l = -1` and `r = 1000000000000000000`, representing the starting and ending point of our search space (starting point is exclusive).
 We guess the number in the middle of `l` and `r`, `m`, each time.
 If the boss is already dead at t=m, we do not have to care about any value of t greater than m, so we update `r=m`.
 Similarly, if the boss is not dead at t = m, then we do not have to care about any value of t smaller than m, and we update `l=m` .
 This continues until `r=l+1`, at which point `r` contains the write answer.